Chart Color Schemes

 Deeragun - Jensen has seen below average employment performance when compared to national benchmarks

-Between September 2024 and September 2025, the labour force increased by 0.4% while employment declined by 1.0%, leading to a rise in unemployment rate of 1.4 percentage points.
-In contrast, Rest of Qld saw employment growth of 1.7% and labour force growth of 2.1%, with unemployment rising by 0.3 percentage points.
-State-level data from 25-Nov-25 shows Queensland's employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%.
-National employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Deeragun - Jensen's employment mix suggests local employment should increase by 6.1% over five years and 12.8% over ten years, though this is a simple extrapolation for illustrative purposes only.
+There is a particularly strong specialization in public administration & safety, with an employment share that is 1.6 times the regional level.
+However, agriculture, forestry & fishing is under-represented, with only 0.5% of Deeragun - Jensen's workforce compared to 4.5% in Rest of Qld.
+The area appears to offer limited local employment opportunities based on Census data.
+Between September 2024 and September 2025, the labour force increased by 0.4% while employment declined by 1.0%, resulting in a rise in unemployment rate by 1.4 percentage points.
+In comparison, Rest of Qld recorded employment growth of 1.7% and labour force growth of 2.1%, with unemployment rising by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is expected to expand by 6.6% over five years and 13.7% over ten years.
+However, growth rates differ significantly between industry sectors.
+Applying these projections to Deeragun - Jensen's employment mix suggests local employment should increase by 6.1% over five years and 12.8% over ten years.

 Frequently Asked Questions - Employment